Close

 Independent mortgage firms offer personalised mortgage solutions that meet borrowers' requirements and financial situations.
 They may also offer cheaper processing and early repayment fees than banks.
 However, they do not provide security and transparency, as the Central Bank of the UAE does not govern them.

-We suggest you use the services of a mortgage broker before getting a mortgage in Dubai.
+We recommend using the services of a mortgage broker before getting a mortgage in Dubai.
 At Betterhomes, we act as an intermediary between the borrower (the buyer) and the lender (the bank) and help you get the best rate at the right terms and conditions.

 Eligibility Criteria